-In this section, we evaluate the ability of LLMs to decode sentences encrypted using ten different cipher techniques.
-We design a benchmark called \textit{CipherBench} and assess the capabilities of two state-of-the-art LLMs.
+In this section, we evaluate the ability of LLMs to decode sentences encrypted using ten different ciphers.
+We design a benchmark called \textit{CipherBench} and assess the capabilities of five state-of-the-art LLMs.
 Details of the prompts for the encryption methods are provided in Appendix \ref{appendix:encryption}.